 Why Nail Salons?

-Nail salons are great place for the slave owners to hide their victims in plain sight.
+Vietnamese nail salons are great place for the slave owners/human traffickers to hide their victims in plain sight.
 The demand for budget beauty treatments on our high streets means that these discounted nail salons will never be short of business, and these cash-only stores are often used by Vietnamese organised crime gangs to launder money from cannabis farms and prostitution rings, which also benefit from slave labour.

 In addition to this, the regulation and licensing of nail salons is often voluntary, with most nail technicians never having to undergo background or training checks, allowing employers to hire undocumented migrants with no training in nail care.